A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: Numerical experiments

 Next, we compare our transformation approach with that used in \cite{Jia13b}, which only transforms double irregular sparse $A$ into column regular sparse ones.
-We point out that good sparse approximate inverses of a row irregular sparse matrix may have some columns which are not as sparse as a regular column of $A$; see Figure 5.2 of \cite{Jia13b} for rajat04.
-In this case, PSAI($tol$) needs to solve some LS problems whose sizes are not as small as those for double regular sparse matrices, which causes that PSAI($tol$) may be considerably more costly for only column regular sparse matrices than for double regular sparse ones.
-Indeed, as we have seen, for the last six larger matrices our approach costs about half of the corresponding execution time $ptime$ used by the approach in \cite{Jia13b}.
+We point out that good sparse approximate inverses of a row irregular sparse matrix may have some relative dense columns; see Figure 5.2 of \cite{Jia13b} for rajat04.
+In this case, PSAI($tol$) needs to solve some LS problems whose sizes are not as small as those for double regular sparse matrices, which causes PSAI($tol$) to be considerably more costly for only column regular sparse matrices than for double regular sparse ones.
+Indeed, in comparison with the results obtained by the approach in \cite{Jia13b}, we find that for the last six larger matrices our approach saves about half the CPU time $ptime$.

 Finally, we make some comments on N-SPAI and N-PSAI($tol$).
-From Tables~\ref{table-spai}--\ref{table-psai}, we find that the $spar$ by N-SPAI and N-PSAI($tol$) are correspondingly comparable but N-PSAI($tol$) is at least competitive with and considerably more effective than N-SPAI for preconditioning half of the test problems, as indicated by the corresponding $n_c$, $iter$ and $stime$.
-This justifies that PSAI($tol$) is more effective than SPAI to capture good sparsity patterns of the inverses even for double regular sparse matrices.
-In addition, we have noted that N-PSAI($tol$) is more costly than N-SPAI.
+From Tables~\ref{table-spai}--\ref{table-psai}, we find that the $spar$ by N-SPAI and N-PSAI($tol$) are correspondingly comparable but N-PSAI($tol$) is at least competitive with N-SPAI and the former is considerably more effective than the latter for preconditioning half of the test problems, as indicated by the corresponding $n_c$ and $iter$.
+This justifies that PSAI($tol$) is more effective than SPAI to capture good sparsity patterns of approximate inverses even for double regular sparse matrices.
+In addition, we have noticed that N-PSAI($tol$) is more costly than N-SPAI.
 This is simply due to our non-optimized code of PSAI($tol$) in the Matlab language, whose efficiency is inferior to the optimized SPAI code written in C/MPI.